We Are Ready To Help You With Your Project

 - Inspection covers roof shingles, gutters, skylights, flashing, vent hoods, vent stacks, chimney caps & chimneys.

 - Free estimates for all recommended roof repairs.

 - Prompt, expert repair and/or replacement of storm-damaged roof elements

 Roof hail damage can also vary greatly from one part of a house roof to another.
 This variation is due primarily to the wind that drives the hail.
 A glancing blow will do less damage than hail that impacts the roof at close to 90 degrees.

 - Hail damage to asphalt shingles: Shingles can have broken or cracked tabs, but the most common hail damage takes the form of crushed or dented areas where granules are forced into the shingle mat material or displaced entirely.
 Since granules protect the shingle from UV degradation, hail dents can result in shortened shingle life.
-This damage usually qualifies the homeowner for an insurance claim.

 - Hail damage to wood shingles: Wood shingles can crack from hail impacts.
 Cracking will be along the grain and can cause parts of shingles to break loose.